geopython/pywps/docs/development.rst

 2. Fork and clone the PyWPS repository
 --------------------------------------

-When you start modifying to the code, there is always the possibility for something to go wrong, rendering PyWPS unusable.
+When you start modifying the code, there is always the possibility for something to go wrong, rendering PyWPS unusable.
 The first action to avoid such a situation is to create a development sand box.
 In GitHub this can easily be made by creating a fork of the main PyWPS repository.
 Access the